 The severity of the risk will determine the course of action.
 A high level of danger for the person might require hospitalization to ensure their safety.
 When the clinician concludes that there is no emergency, they will likely develop a safety plan (Stanley & Brown, 2012) with their patient.
 The plan will include ways for the person to manage suicidal thoughts and impulses, arranged as a series of steps:

-- Step 1: The first step is identifying the warning signs — thoughts, feelings, behaviors, or situations — that increase the risk for suicide.
+- Step 1: Identify the warning signs — thoughts, feelings, behaviors, or situations — that increase the risk for suicide.
 For example, a person might recognize the thought, "I'd be better off dead."
 The presence of warning signs leads to Step 2.

-- Step 2: The next step is to use coping strategies that don't require contacting anyone else, such as listening to relaxing music or exercising.
+- Step 2: Use coping strategies that don't require contacting anyone else, such as listening to relaxing music or exercising.
 The advantage of these approaches is that they're always available, in principle.
 If they're not sufficient to defuse the potential crisis, it's on to Step 3.

-- Step 3: The third step is to contact people who can provide distraction and relief — not necessarily people to confide in about the suicidality, but people the person enjoys being with.
+- Step 3: Contact people who can provide distraction and relief — not necessarily people to confide in about the suicidality, but people the person enjoys being with.
 The plan will include a list of people's names and their contact information, as well as social settings that can provide distraction (e.g., going to the mall).

-- Step 4: If needed, Step 4 involves contacting a friend or family member specifically to ask for help.
-This step is more intensive than the previous one, because it involves disclosing one's thoughts of suicide.
+- Step 4: If needed, contact a friend or family member specifically to ask for help.
+This is more intensive than the previous step, because it involves disclosing one's thoughts of suicide.
 The safety plan will include the names and contact information for multiple people the individual could contact.

-- Step 5: The fifth step is to contact professionals or agencies, including one's psychiatrist or other mental health professional, if applicable.
+- Step 5: Contact professionals or agencies, including one's psychiatrist or other mental health professional, if applicable.
 It can also include local urgent care services and 24-hour treatment facilities, as well as the National Suicide Prevention Lifeline (800-273-TALK ) for those in the U.S.